Publishing

 Each artifact is associated with the specific step that created it in a session.

-• If you ask for a Dash app, that app is attached to that step.
+- If you ask for a report or app, that artifact is attached to that step.

-• If you later ask the agent to iterate on that app, the new result is treated as a separate app artifact attached to a new step.
+- If you later ask the agent to iterate on an existing artifact, the new result is saved as a separate artifact on a new step.

-This means that multiple app versions can exist in the same session, and each one can be published independently.
+This means multiple artifact versions can exist in the same session, and each one can be published independently.

-1. In your session, find the step associated with the app you want to publish.
+- In your session, find the step associated with the artifact you want to publish.

-The app may take a minute or so to deploy.
-For Plotly Cloud users, the app is published to the team associated with the session.
+Publishing may take about a minute.
+For Plotly Cloud users, the artifact is published to the team associated with the session.

 Note

-In the Plotly Studio agentic workflow beta, publishing creates a new deployed app.
-Updating an existing deployed app in place is not currently supported.
+In the Plotly Studio agentic workflow beta, publishing creates a new deployed artifact.
+Updating an existing deployed artifact in place is not currently supported.

 What happens after you publish